 According to the American Hippotherapy Association, "the term 'hippotherapy' refers to how occupational therapy, physical therapy, and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement to engage sensory, neuromotor, and cognitive systems to achieve functional outcomes.
 In conjunction with the affordances of the equine environment and other treatment strategies, hippotherapy is part of a patient's integrated plan of care."

-The term hippotherapy originates from the Greek word, “hippos” meaning horse (or equine).
+The term hippotherapy originates from the Greek word, “hippos” meaning horse (or equine), and roughly translates as "treatment with the help of the horse".

 The movement produced by the horses walk simultaneously produces the following movement in the patient:

-It is not possible to replicate this movement in a clinic.
+It is not possible to replicate this highly organized movement in a clinic.

-Speech Language Pathology in Motion follows the “Best Practice Guidelines” of the American Hippotherapy Association and of the American Speech Language and Hearing Association.
+Speech Language Pathology in Motion follows the “Best Practice Guidelines” set by the American Hippotherapy Association and the American Speech Language and Hearing Association.
 It is considered best practice for hippotherapy to be included as part of a total plan of care.
-This means that we do not offer hippotherapy a "stand alone" or "separate service".
 It is offered in conjunction with other speech therapy treatment strategies in order to provide the best possible results for our clients.
 Practicing skills in multiple environments and during various activities supports generalization of skills and helps our clients make progress faster.
 Patients who receive speech therapy incorporating hippotherapy at Speech Language Pathology in Motion are also seen in our Hauppauge clinic and in onsite treatment areas at the Islandia location as part of their treatment plan.
 It is at the therapist’s discretion how often and how long hippotherapy is used, if at all, during each speech therapy session.

 While many children and adults benefit from speech therapy incorporating hippotherapy, it is not for everyone.
 The use of hippotherapy in treatment may be contraindicated for some patients for medical reasons (see our FAQ page for a list of possible precautions and contraindications).
 Based on information from your doctor and your case history we will determine if there are any contraindications and precautions present.

-To learn about the American Hippotherapy Association's current position on the use of Equine Movement by OT's, PT's and SLP's in the United States, click here.
+To learn about the American Hippotherapy Association's current position on the use of Hippotherapy by OT's, PT's and SLP's in the United States, click here.

-For resources related to the use of hippotherapy in treatment visit the American Hippotherapy Association resources page.
+For resources related hippotherapy visit the American Hippotherapy Association resources page.

 According to the American Hippotherapy Association (AHA), speech language pathology, occupational therapy and physical therapy professionals are the only personnel who have the prerequisite knowledge and training needed to use hippotherapy effectively as a treatment strategy.